 Remember how we said that horizontal prints use stepping to create curves?
 Well, it’s a very small increase in filament used, but if you plan to print the same object numerous times, this can quickly add up.

 As a general rule, printing vertically reduces the total financial cost and increases the quality of any items that you print, however, it does take a longer time to create each one.

 Ask yourself why you’re printing: is it for profit, artistic reasons, or just for fun?
 If it’s for business, the bottom line is everything and you’ll likely want to compromise, but for any other reason, you may as well print vertically.

-There are some real, noticeable differences between two identical objects printed in different orientations.
+There are some real, noticeable differences in the same object printed in different orientations.
 It might be tough to believe, but everything from the price of printing to the final product’s quality is affected by whether your print is lying down or not.